dashpay/docs/masternodes/setup.rst

 in DIP3.
-This documentation describes the commands as if they were entered in the Dash Core GUI by opening the console from **Tools > Debug console**, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.dashcore/dash- cli`` to each command.
+This documentation describes the commands as if they were entered in the Dash Core GUI by opening the console from **Tools > Debug console**, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.dashcore/dash-cli`` to each command.

 .. _vps-setup: